linkedin/cruise-control/README.md

   Apache Kafka, many companies have bigger and bigger Kafka clusters.
 At LinkedIn, we have 1800+ Kafka brokers, which means broker deaths are an almost daily occurrence and balancing the workload of Kafka also becomes a big overhead.

-  Kafka Cruise control is designed to address this operation scalability issue.
+  Kafka Cruise Control is designed to address this operation scalability issue.

 ### Features ###
   Kafka Cruise Control provides the following features out of the box: